isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **24\.
 Does NUSHS participate in the Secondary One (S1) posting exercise?**

 No. NUSHS does not participate in the S1 posting exercise.
-Students who wish to participate in the NUSHS SIE must apply online at our&nbsp;[NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6) **expired form**.
+Students who wish to participate in the NUSHS SIE must apply online at our&nbsp;[NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6).

 ##### **25\.
 Do I need to participate in the S1 posting exercise if I’ve applied for NUSHS SIE?**